-The BD security specific part first defines BD security and then proves sound the unwinding proof technique: initially for only one unwinding relation, then for a graph of relations-by reducing the latter to the former.
+The BD Security specific part first defines BD Security and then proves sound the unwinding proof technique: initially for only one unwinding relation, then for a graph of relations-by reducing the latter to the former.
 It also includes the reduction of the triggers into the bounds discussed in Section 3.3.
-Having established the aforementioned equivalences for I/O automata was very useful in the transition between the heavy, trace-based formulation of BD security and the lighter, state-based notion of unwinding.
+Having established the aforementioned equivalences for I/O automata was very useful in the transition between the heavy, trace-based formulation of BD Security and the lighter, state-based notion of unwinding.

-The framework is contained in two locales, 2 reflecting its two parts: one for I/O automata (parameterized by arbitrary initial state σ_0 and step function step) and the other for BD security (additionally parameterized by the secrecy (secret, isSec, getSec) and observation (obs, isObs, getObs) infrastructures, a bound B and a trigger T).
-Inside the latter locale, we express BD security as a Boolean predicate secure.
+The framework is contained in two locales, 3 reflecting its two parts: one for I/O automata (parameterized by arbitrary initial state σ_0 and step function step) and the other for BD Security (additionally parameterized by the secrecy (secret, isSec, getSec) and observation (obs, isObs, getObs) infrastructures, a bound B and a trigger T).
+Inside the latter locale, we express BD Security as a Boolean predicate secure.
 The end product of this locale is a slightly enhanced version of Theorem 4, which in Isabelle-like syntax looks as follows:

-2 Locales [34] are Isabelle/HOL-specific structuring mechanisms.
+3 Locales [37] are Isabelle/HOL-specific structuring mechanisms.
 They allow for the development of theorems parameterized by abstract data and assumptions and automate the process of instantiating the theorems: The user provides concrete instances for the data and discharges the assumptions; in exchange, they obtain an unconditional version of the theorems for the given instance.

 '''

-assumes 1: \forall \Delta \in \text{Domain Gr.} \exists \Delta s \in \text{Domain Gr.} (\Delta \Delta s) \in \text{Gr} and 2: \Delta_0 \in \text{Domain Gr and 3: } \forall \text{ vl vl'.
-B vl vl'} \rightarrow \Delta_0 \sigma_0 \text{ vl } \sigma_0 \text{ vl'} and 4: \forall \Delta . (\forall \Delta s. (\Delta \Delta s) \in \text{Gr} \rightarrow \text{unwind\cont } \Delta \Delta s) \lor \text{unwind\exit } \Delta s shows secure
+assumes 1: \forall \Delta \in \text{Domain Gr.} \exists \Delta s \in \text{Domain Gr.} (\Delta \Delta s) \in \text{Gr} and 2: \Delta_0 \in \text{Domain Gr and 3: } \forall \text{ sl sl'.
+B sl sl'} \rightarrow \Delta_0 \sigma_0 \text{ sl } \sigma_0 \text{ sl'} and 4: \forall \Delta . (\forall \Delta s. (\Delta \Delta s) \in \text{Gr} \rightarrow \text{unwind\cont } \Delta \Delta s) \lor \text{unwind\exit } \Delta s \mapsto \text{shows secure}

 '''

 The theorem's conclusion simply says "secure"-with no explicit parameters, but implicitly referring to the locale's parameters.
-Gr represents an unwinding graph as a set of pairs $(\Delta \Delta s)$, where Δ is a relation on state \times secret list and Δs is a set of such relations.
+Gr represents an unwinding graph as a set of pairs $(\Delta \Delta s)$, where Δ is a relation on state × secret list and Δs is a set of such relations.
 It is required that each relation be connected to a set of continuations (assumption 1).
 A special initial relation is designated (assumption 2) and required to generalize the bound (assumption 3).
 Finally, it is required (assumption 4) that every relation Δ either unwinds into its continuations Δs (as explained in Section 4.2) or satisfies an exit condition.
 The exit condition is an enhancement, meant to simplify the proofs.
-It allows "winning" the unwinding game via a shortcut: proving that, in the reached configuration $(\sigma, vl, \sigma', vl')$, the remaining list of values vl cannot be produced by any partial trace starting in state σ -therefore making BD security trivially true from this point onwards.
+It allows "winning" the unwinding game via a shortcut: proving that, in the reached configuration $(\sigma, sl, \sigma', sl')$, the remaining list of values sl cannot be produced by any partial trace starting in state σ -therefore making BD Security trivially true from this point onwards.